sniveler-code/sniveler-code.github.io/documentation/gpu-animation/README.md

----
-description: Welcome to the official documentation for Sniveler GPU Animation!
----

 # 👋 Introduction & Overview

 This asset is a high-performance, strictly DOTS/ECS-driven animation system designed for the Universal Render Pipeline (URP).
 It bypasses traditional CPU animation bottlenecks by baking skeletal data into highly optimized `BlobAssets` and performing matrix/Dual Quaternion skinning directly inside the Vertex Shader.